Miss Understood No. 6 — Lifting The Mask On Surrogacy

-In Episode No. 6 of Miss Understood, we do a deep dive into Kanye West and his marriage to Kim Kardashian.
+In Episode No. 6 of Miss Understood, we did a deep dive into Kanye West and his marriage to Kim Kardashian.

 We also took a stab at analyzing the ethics of the surrogacy industry following the mixed reactions political pundit Dave Rubin received on social media after announcing he and his husband were expecting.

-Plus, we discuss a transgender Ukrainian man who conveniently identified as a woman to escape being drafted into the army.
+Plus, we discussed a transgender Ukrainian man who conveniently identified as a woman to escape being drafted into the army.

 Sign up for Miss Understood email updates